-The Ordinary products that get the most hype?
-The Ordinary’s Argireline Solution 10% and The Ordinary’s Matrixyl 10%, which when used together, are claimed to give a similar effect on the skin as injectables, according to several thousand TikTokers.
+The products in question?
+They're from The Ordinary, the affordable beauty brand that seems to get nothing but rave reviews for actually working.
+People have gone wild for two of their skincare products; The Ordinary’s Argireline Solution 10% and The Ordinary’s Matrixyl 10%, which when used together, are said to give a similar look to injectables.

 The Ordinary TikTok claims - the lowdown